 Variable-speed furnaces, meanwhile, can operate at several speeds in order to keep a comfortable temperature at home.
 With more options for temperature settings, you also have more flexibility for heating you home and can enjoy greater savings on energy bills.

 Differences Between One- and Two-Stage Furnaces

-One-stage furnaces have a single stage fan speed and operate either at full power or not at all.
-In other words, the furnace is always running in order to maintain a desired temperature within your home.
+One-stage furnaces have a single stage of operation and operate either at full capacity or not at all.
+Consequently, the furnace is always running in order to maintain a desired comfort level within your home.

 Conversely, two-stage furnaces have two stages of operation, low and high.
 During the low stage, the furnace runs at lower capacity in order to maintain the desired temperature more efficiently.
 When more warmth or cooling is necessary, the furnace will shift to its high stage and operate at full capacity.

 Schedule Your Furnace Installation with Integrity AC & Heating LLC Today

 Modern furnace technology can be confusing.
 That’s why Integrity AC & Heating LLC specialists are here to help with a no-cost, no-pressure estimate for furnace installation.
 We’ll assess your home, your heating requirements and your budget before helping you find the right solution.
 Call us at 602-971-0567 to get started today!